apache/celix/dependency_manager/README.md

 The `DM Service Dependency` can be used to specify service dependencies for a component. i

-When these dependencies are set to required the `DM Component` will ensure that components will only be started when all quired dependencies are aviable and stop the component if any of the required dependencies are removed.
-This feature should prevent a lot of boiler plating code compared to usign a service tracker or services references directly.
+When these dependencies are set to required the `DM Component` will ensure that components will only be started when all required dependencies are available and stop the component if any of the required dependencies are removed.
+This feature should prevent a lot of boiler plating code compared to using a service tracker or services references directly.

 A service dependency update strategy can also be specified.
-Default this strategy is set to `DM_SERVICE_DEPENDENCY_STRATEGY_SUSPEND` this stragegy will stop and start (suspend) a component when any of the specified service dependencies change (are removed, added or modified).
-When correclty used this strategy removes the need for locking services during updates/invocation.
+Default this strategy is set to `DM_SERVICE_DEPENDENCY_STRATEGY_SUSPEND` this strategy will stop and start (suspend) a component when any of the specified service dependencies change (are removed, added or modified).
+When correctly used this strategy removes the need for locking services during updates/invocation.
 See the dependency manager example for more details.

 The `serviceDependency_setCallbacks` function can be used to specify the function callback used when services are added, set, removed or modified.
 The `serviceDependency_setRequired` function can be used to specify if a service dependency is required.